Car Insurance Deductibles Explained: How to Choose the Right Amount

 Not-at-Fault Accidents

 Even if another driver caused the accident, you may still have to pay your deductible upfront when filing through your own collision coverage.
-Your insurer can then pursue the at-fault driver through a process called subrogation, and if successful, your deductible may be refunded — sometimes within weeks, other times several months.
+Your insurer can then pursue the at-fault driver through a process called subrogation.
+If recovery is successful, you may get your deductible refunded — but the timeline varies widely.
+Clear-cut cases can resolve in a few months, while disputed or complex situations can take considerably longer.

 Special Situations: Waivers and Disappearing Deductibles